Last updated on July 10th, 2023 at 10:15 pm

 Is Tom Delonge crazy?
-I have to admit, over the last few recent years there have been times when I’ve asked myself that very question and, well, the answer depends on if you believe in aliens or not.
+Well, the answer depends on if you believe in aliens or not.

-If you grew up in the ’90s or 2000s, you’re well aware Tom DeLonge is best known for founding the iconic pop-punk band Blink-182 with his pals Mark Hoppus and, arguably the greatest drummer in the world, Travis Barker.
+Tom DeLonge is best known for founding the iconic pop-punk band Blink-182 with his pals Mark Hoppus and arguably the greatest drummer in the world, Travis Barker.
 The group blessed our teenage hearts with hit songs like “All the Small Things,” “Dammit” and “What’s My Age Again?”

 Since the young age of 16, DeLonge has spent much of his time touring the world, playing guitar and singing in front of countless die-hard fans.
 Somewhere along the way, DeLonge’s interest regarding alien lifeforms began to take a firm hold.
 We punk rockers got a taste of his beliefs while listening to their 1999 tune, “Aliens Exist,” where DeLonge sings the lyrics below.